-6.8 Research Publications
+6.9 Research Publications

 An important part of graduate student training is communicating research results.
 Writing and publishing scientific papers is a major part of disseminating results to the research community at large.
 Having a proven track record of first author publications is important for a scientist's career development and documents the production of novel and significant research results.
-Students are expected to have at least one first-author, peer reviewed manuscript published or accepted for publication in order to complete their graduate studies.
-Any student that does not have a manuscript published, in press, or in submission should discuss the plans for publication with the Dean and the Executive Committee prior to writing their thesis.
+In the absence of a published manuscript, students are required to have at least one bioRxiv pre-print posted on the server in order for their degree requirements to be completed.
+Any student who does not meet this publication requirement needs prior approval from the Director of Graduate Studies and the Executive Committee.

-6.9 Student Retention, Graduation and Outcomes
+6.10 Student Retention, Graduation and Outcomes

-Since 1999, a total of 203 students have enrolled at the School of Biological Sciences.
-Between 1999 and 2015, 95% of entering students earned degrees from the program: 84% earned Ph.D. degrees and the remainder earned M.S. degrees.
-Upon graduation, 71% of doctoral graduates have taken postdoctoral positions, 20% have taken independent positions in academia or industry, 6% have taken non-research positions in science, and 2% have taken other positions.
-For those students who completed their studies between 2003 and 2015, 37% percent of graduates are now in faculty positions, 26% are in postdoctoral or staff positions in academic labs, 17% hold positions in non-research scientific careers such as journal editing, administration, scientific core management and business, 20% are in industry or biotech positions, and 1% are in non-science careers.
+Since 1999, a total of 221 students have enrolled at the School of Biological Sciences.
+Between 1999 and 2017, 95% of entering students earned degrees from the program: 85% earned Ph.D. degrees and the remainder earned M.S. degrees.
+Upon graduation, 67% of doctoral graduates have taken postdoctoral positions, 23% have taken independent positions in academia or industry, 8% have taken non-research positions in science, and 2% have taken other positions.
+For those students who completed their studies between 2003 and 2017, 40% percent of graduates are now in faculty positions, 12% are in postdoctoral or staff positions in academic labs, 10% hold positions in non-research scientific careers such as journal editing, administration, scientific core management and business, 34% are in industry or biotech positions, and 4% are in non-science careers.